-- The local authority must ensure that the supported person is given a clear explanation, usually in writing, of how their financial assessment has been carried out, and include information relating to care charges such as living and accommodation charges. - The local authority must provide clear details of reasons why the charge may fluctuate, particularly when a supported person first moves into a care home for example; the effect of benefit paydays on Income Support/Pension Credit or the withdrawal of Attendance Allowance or Disability Living Allowance (care component)/ Personal Independence Payment.
+O1016 The local authority must ensure that the supported person is given a clear explanation, usually in writing, of how their financial assessment has been carried out, and include information relating to care support, living and accommodation charges.

+O1017 The local authority must provide clear details of reasons why the charge may fluctuate, particularly when a supported person first moves into a care home.
+For example; the effect of benefit paydays on Income Support/Pension Credit or the withdrawal of Attendance Allowance or Disability Living Allowance (care component)/ Personal Independence Payment/ Adult Disability Payment including the short term assistance component.